CamoRF/CamoRF/README.md

-- Game developer, mod author, lover of good music interested in making mods for my favourite games, I've modded many popular titles such as Red Faction Guerrilla, Red Faction Armageddon, Fallout New Vegas, GTA V & more.
+- Game developer, mod author, lover of good music & project manager interested in making mods for my favourite games, I've modded many popular titles such as Red Faction Guerrilla, Red Faction Armageddon, Fallout New Vegas, GTA V & more.
-- Maker of [Crime & Police Rebalance and Enhancement](https://www.youtube.com/watch?v=fOE1VQRKV5o).
+- Author of [Crime & Police Rebalance and Enhancement](https://www.youtube.com/watch?v=fOE1VQRKV5o).
 One of the most popular mods for GTA V with thousands of downloads.
 - Primarily working on the [RF:G Terraform Patch](https://github.com/CamoRF/Red-Faction-Guerrilla-Terraform-Patch).
 A Work-in-progress project that adds content, fixes bugs, and enhances many features; made for the 2018 remaster of Red Faction Guerrilla.
 - Also contributing to [Nanoforge](https://github.com/Moneyl/Nanoforge).
 A map editor and modding tool for the 2018 remaster of Red Faction Guerrilla.
 - Checkout our [RFG Modding Organization](https://github.com/rfg-modding).
 Where you can find tools and documentation for modding the 2008 game Red Faction Guerrilla.
 Primarily focused on the 2018 remaster.